 The agentadmin command offers a validation mode for the agent that can help you troubleshoot issues in your environment; for example, after an agent upgrade or a network change.
-For more information, refer to the --V[i] option in agentadmin command.
+Learn more from the --V[i] option in agentadmin command.

 During upgrade or installation, what should I do if I get shared memory errors?